-This project, which represents traditional ancestral rite, is personally giving my father’s diary a rebirth and letting his voice be heard visually and silently and evoking the spirit like what my ancestors and parents have done in their ancestral rites.
-Through my working process, I have been part of the cycle or replacement in the family.
+This project, which represents traditional ancestral rite, is personally giving my father’s diary a rebirth and letting his voice be heard visually and silently and evoking the spirit like what my ancestors and parents have done during their ancestral rites.

 When lit, text casts shadows.
 Light creates shadow just as life creates death.
 My story is about the endless circulation of life.
 Death is not the end, but the other side of life and a part of it.
 The lost come back as a memory.